How to become a Stock Broker in India and register with SEBI / NSE/ BSE?

 -

-Responding to queries of SEBI, Getting Certificate of Registration.
+Responding to queries of Exchanges and SEBI, Getting Certificate of Registration.

 -